ztianai/reusable-donut-chart/README.md

 ## Step 5 Create Donut Chart
 > To create the donut chart, call `DonutChart()` to make a new chart instance.
 > Now select the `<div>` element inside `index.html` to render the donut chart.
 Bind the data to the `<div>` using `.datum` call and pass in `chartData` we got from Step 4.
-And use selection.call to pass in the donut instance we created to render the chart.
+And use **selection.call** to pass in the donut instance we created to render the chart.

+	d3.select('#chart')
+            .datum(chartData)
+            .call(donut);
+> If you did the above steps correctly, run your local host, you should be able to see a donut chart similar to the picture below.

+## Step 6 Modify and Change the look of the Donut Chart
+> Now you have a donut chart show up, you can use a couple methods to change the look of it.
+> Take a look at chart methods inside `DonutChart.js`.
+There are total 10 methods that you can call to change the look of this donut chart.

+> `height` and `width` allow you to adjust the size of the svg element that is rendering the chart

+> `radius` controls both the outer and inner radius of the donut chart.
+Set `radius` to `70`, and you will get a pie chart. `cornerRadius` effectively dicates the gap between slices, try setting is to `3`. `padAngle` sets how rounded the corners are on each slice, the bigger the number, more rounded slices.
+Try `0.15` and `0.01` as the padAngle.

+> `tooltipWidth`, `tooltipTop`, `tooltipPadding`, `tooltipLeft`, and `tooltipFont`, controls the setting of the tooltip that shows up when you hover over the donut chart.
+By calling this method, you can adjust the width of the tooltip box, the position of tooltip and the font size of the tooltip.

+> You can perform these calls by doing:

+	var donut = DonutChart().param1(value1).param2(value2);

+> That's all, have fun playing with this simple donut chart!